 If you just can't get past your fear of needles, get your tattoo somewhere on your body where you will not be able to watch the work going on.
 If you can't see it, the process won't feel like what you expect.

 As for any ick factor about blood, don't worry about this much.
 The needles move in an up-and-down motion, carefully pushing the ink just below the surface of the skin.
 The damage to the skin is so minimal that many people don't bleed at all (or they bleed very little).
 The tattoo artist also will be constantly wiping up your skin to clean off any traces of blood; it's all done in a very clean, professional manner.
-Excessive bleeding usually happens only when the patron has been drinking alcohol or taking some kind of blood thinner (like aspirin).
+Excessive bleeding might happen when the patron has been drinking alcohol or taking some kind of blood thinner (like aspirin).

-Learn as Much as You Can
+Learn as Much as You Can Beforehand

 Knowledge is power.
 Want to get ahead of your pre-tattoo anxiety?
 Learn all you can about what you're getting into.
 Research everything you can about the process, from the viewpoints of both patrons and artists.